-Understanding Outdoor Air Temperature (OAT) Measurements
+Understanding Outdoor Air Temperature Measurements

 Type of Measurement

-Measurement Equipment to Use
+Measurement Equipment

 The measurement equipment needed for this procedure is a temperature logger (or a combined temperature and humidity data logger).
-Refer to the Fell Catalog to identify weatherproof data loggers that measure outside air temperature.
-The contents of this guide are largely based off of the Onset Hobo MX2301 logger, which can be found and borrowed through FELL.

-If the logger is installed outdoors, avoid locations with too much sunlight because the logger will measure higher temperatures.
 Data loggers can be installed inside the ductwork of an air handling unit (AHU) or ventilation system so long as the airstream entering the unit is outside air.
 The logger must be placed as close as possible to the location where the outside air stream is entering the ductwork.

-Measurement Steps
+Measurement Procedure

-1. Preparation for Data Acquisition
+1. Prepare for Data Acquisition

 Use the manufacturer’s software to set up and launch the logger(s).
 Refer to the equipment’s user manual for detailed instructions on how to set up the logger.